jentery/508v3/tabletop.md

 Prior to seminar, please:
 * Read Samuel R. Delany, "The Necessity of Tomorrows."
 * Paper-prototype the setting and theme of your game.
 Experiment with boards and tiles, for instance.
+Think about landscapes, themes, territories, atmospheres, physics, and the assumptions and habits associated with them.
+You should brig this prototype to seminar.
 * Describe (~250 words, plus photographs or the like) in your design doc the setting, theme, story, and context of your game.
-Speak to the associations and activities it evokes.
+Be exact.
+Speak to the associations and activities the world evokes.
 Where possible and relevant, note how your concept doc changed during the prototyping process.

 During seminar, we will:
-* Discuss Delany, "images of tomorrow," and the relationships (both political and aesthetic) between games and science fiction (~30 minutes).
+* Discuss Delany, "images of tomorrow," and the relationships (both political and aesthetic) between games, speculation, and science fiction (~30 minutes).
 * Workshop your worlds (~1.5 hours).
 Please log and save this work in your design doc.
 * Review and outline the shift from A-D-M (-ism to mechanic) to M-D-A (mechanic to game experience) (~1 hour).
 * Rapid-prototype your system to prep for next week (~5 minutes).